Make your own matching game using your Cricut Maker and this tutorial. Free template included (as well as a Halloween Matching Game template!).

 - StandardGrip Mat (Cricut / Amazon)

-Create your design in Design Space.
+- Create your design in Design Space.
 If you’d like the Halloween one, click here.
-Otherwise, click HERE to open up the blank template that I’ve created.
+Otherwise, click

 Once you have printed your designs, you will now cut them.
 Place your sticker paper face up onto a LightGrip mat.
 Select sticker paper as your material, and follow the prompts until you are done cutting the stickers out.